Safety Rules:

 7. When fueling aircraft on the tables under the ramada, use an overflow container to prevent spills.
 Spilled fuel must be cleaned up to prevent damage to the tables.

 8. When fueling aircraft in the aircraft startup area care must be taken to not over saturate the area with fuel from overflow.
+The use of an overflow container is highly recommended to help reduce clean-up activities.